(Effective Fall 2019)

 Notice of Conviction

 Child abuse clearance, drug tests and criminal background checks are required by agencies involved in clinical experiences.
 Agencies can and will bar students from their sites for infractions.
 By virtue of contract for Penn College students to be at clinical sites, drug testing is required for admission and students will be subject to drug testing during the program.
 Inability to gain clinical experiences results in inability to meet program objectives and outcomes.
 Inability to meet program objectives and outcomes will result in not being able to graduate.
-For additional clarification, students should speak to the program director or the dean of health sciences.
+For additional clarification, students should speak to the program director or the dean of Nursing & Health Sciences.